mahdiyazdani/Hypermarket/docs/testimonial-quotation.md

 * **Add quotes** using the testimonials repeater field which allows you to create a set of sub quotes that can be repeated while editing content.<br/>
 *You can reorder the quotes via **drag and drop**.*
 * **Save & Publish**.

+!> You can toggle the visibility and reorder the testimonial component position using the [homepage control](homepage control) section.